techno1731/RFR_Sklearn_Dash/README.md

 ## What is it?

-This repo contains all the files required to launch a Dash App that predicts the Miles per Galon based on 3 main features, the model was trained with a RandonForestRegressor ensemble from scikit-learn on the UCI data-mpg.data dataset.
+This repo contains all the files required to launch a Docker container with a Dash App that predicts the Miles per Galon based on 3 main features, the model was trained with a RandonForestRegressor ensemble from scikit-learn on the UCI data-mpg.data dataset.

-Demo site: pending deployment on aws.
+Demo site running on AWS ECS: http://54.172.50.30:8080/

 Model training notebook is included.
 You can either ise the included pickle file or train your own with the notebook.